eiriklied/coffee_script_article/README.md

     else
       $("#error").show()

-It is not too hard to see that the CoffeeScript code has less noise and, it is easier to read what is actually going on.
+It's not too difficult to see that the CoffeeScript code has less noise and it is easier to view what is actually going on.

-CoffeeScript has several other options that improves readability of your code.
+CoffeeScript has several other options that improve readability of your code.
 Among these are:

 #### Suffixable operators

-Like Ruby, CoffeeScript lets you suffix `if` and `unless` operators so logical expressions can be read much like a regular sentence.
+Like Ruby, CoffeeScript lets you suffix `if` and `unless` operators so that logical expressions can be read much like a regular sentence.

     keep_going = true